The Bellman equation for power utility maximization with semimartingales: The Bellman equation

-\end{Cor} We observe that the orthogonal part $N^L$ does not appear in the definition of $g$.
-In a suitable setting, it is linked to the ``dual problem''; see Remark~\ref{rk:lossOfMass}.
+We observe that the orthogonal part $N^L$ does not appear in the definition of~$g$.
+In a suitable setting, it is linked to the ``dual problem'' (see Re\-mark~\ref{rklossOfMass}).

-It is possible (but notationally more cumbersome) to prove a version of Lemma~\ref{le:CompensatorJointChar} using $g$ as in Corollary~\ref{co:BellmanBsdeGen} and the decomposition~\eqref{eq:GeneralGKWdecompL}, thus involving only the characteristics of $R$ instead of the joint characteristics of $(R,L)$.
+It is possible (but notationally more cumbersome) to prove a version of Lem\-ma~\ref{leCompensatorJointChar} using $g$ as in Corollary \ref {coBellmanBsdeGen} and the decomposition (\ref{eqGeneralGKWdecompL}), thus involving only the characteristics of $R$ instead of the joint characteristics of $(R,L)$.
 Using this approach, we see that the increasing process $A$ in the BSDE can be chosen based on $R$ and without reference to $L$.
-This is desirable if we want to consider other solutions of the equation, as in Section~\ref{se:minimality}.
-One consequence is that $A$ can be chosen to be continuous if and only if $R$ is quasi left continuous (cf.~\cite[II.2.9]{JacodShiryaev.03}).
-Since $p^{-1} A^L =- f(\hkappa)\sint \mu - g(\hpi)\sint A$, $\Var(A^L)$ is absolutely continuous with respect to $A+\mu$, and we conclude: \begin{Remark} If $R$ is quasi left continuous, $A^L$ is continuous. \end{Remark} If $R$ is quasi left continuous, $\nu^R(\{t\}\times \R^d)=0$ for all $t$ by~\cite[II.1.19]{JacodShiryaev.03}, hence $\widehat{W}^L=0$ and we have the simpler formula
+This is desirable if we want to consider other solutions of the equation, as in Section \ref{seminimality}.
+One consequence is that $A$ can be chosen to be continuous if and only if $R$ is quasi left-continuous; cf. \cite{JacodShiryaev03}, II.2.9.
+Since $p^{-1} A^L =- f(\hkappa)\sint\mu- g(\hpi)\sint A$, $\Var(A^L)$ is absolutely continuous with respect to $A+\mu$, and we conclude the following. \begin{Remark} If $R$ is quasi left-continuous, $A^L$ is continuous. \end{Remark}